mex-turbo-snail/data-science-S2025/challenges/c04-gapminder-assignment.md

 - As we can see, a grand majority of continents, or countries for that matter, have had an increase in their GDP’s.
-What was most surprising however is the fact that the previously highest GDP’s for the year 1952 dramatically decreased in the year 2007.Although it still seems to have the highest GDP, it makes you think about what cause this to happen, or what cause for such a strong decrease in the country’s GDP’s.
+What was most surprising however is the fact that the country who previously had the highest GDP’s for the year 1952 dramatically decreased in the year 2007.Although it still seems to have the highest GDP in 2007, it makes you think about what cause this to happen, or what cause for such a strong decrease in the country’s GDP’s.

 # Your Own EDA